MapIV/iris/README.md

+割と全体的にObsolete

 # VLLM
 ## Outline
-* Visual Localization in 3D LiDAR Map
+* Visual Localization in 3D LiDAR Maps
 * It tracks the pose of monocular camera with respect to a given 3D LiDAR map

 ## Dependency
 ### can install with apt